Olical/nfnl/docs/api/nfnl/config.md

   to whatever you need.
 The defaults with no arguments should be exactly what you need in most cases though.

+  opts.rtp-patterns is a sequential table of Lua patterns that match runtimepath directories you wish to include in your fennel-path and fennel-macro-path.
+It defaults to just ["/nfnl$"] which matches any runtimepath directory ending in /nfnl.
+Add any Neovim plugins you wish to use at compile or runtime here.
+You can also just replace it with a catch all pattern to include all directories.

   Make sure you update the README whenever you change the default configuration!